Axion-mediated photon-to-photon transitions in high finesse dielectric resonators: Axion-mediated photonic transitions

 Now, it is straightforward to show that $\delta \hat{V}$ remains invariant under proper rotations $R_{\theta}$, while changes sign under inversions ($\mathcal{I}$) and improper rotations ($\mathcal{I}R_{\theta}$), since $A({\bf{r}}) $ is a pseudoscalar, i.e., $A(\mathbf{r}) \xrightarrow{E,~R_{\theta}} 1\cdot A(\mathbf{r})$ and $A(\mathbf{r}) \xrightarrow{\mathcal{I},~\mathcal{I}R_{\theta}} -1\cdot A(\mathbf{r})$.
 Therefore, $\delta \hat{V}$ is an irreducible tensor operator, which has the symmetry of the $D_{\mathrm{u}}^{(\ell=0)}$ irreducible representation of the Lie group $O(3)$.
 This means that $\delta \hat{V}$ operating on an eigenvector of the $P\ell$ irreducible subspace, transforms according to the relevant direct product representation

-These considerations lead to a straightforward selection rule for the photonic transitions described above: the photonic mode must undergo a change in parity, while the angular momentum index $\ell$ remains conserved, for one-axion absorption (anti-Stokes) and one-axion emission (Stokes) processes.
+These considerations lead to a straightforward selection rule for the photonic transitions described above: the photonic mode must undergo a change in parity, while the angular momentum index $\ell$ remains conserved, for axion absorption (anti-Stokes) and axion emission (Stokes) processes.
 In Fig.~\ref{fig_02} we show a schematic representation of axion-mediated photonic transitions with respect to the mentioned selection rule, provided that the frequency difference of the optical modes is $\Delta f = \Omega_{\alpha}/2\pi$, where $\Omega_{\alpha}/2\pi$ is the frequency of the axion.
-In the left panel we show the anti-Stokes process, where an axion is absorbed by the photonic transition from the TE$_{\ell}$ mode with lower frequency to the TM$_{\ell}$ mode with higher frequency, while in the right panel we show the inverse process (Stokes) where an axion is emitted by the photonic transition from the TM$_{\ell}$ mode with higher energy to the TE$_{\ell}$ mode with lower energy.
-We also note that the same selection rule is deduced by explicitly (analytically) doing the algebra for the $\int {\bf E}^*_{\mathrm{f};P\ell m} \cdot {\bf B}_{\mathrm{i};P'\ell' m'} $ and $\int {\bf B}^*_{\mathrm{f};P\ell m} \cdot {\bf E}_{\mathrm{i};P'\ell' m'} $ products and making use of the angular integration properties of the (vector) spherical harmonics.
+In the left-hand panel we show the anti-Stokes process, where an axion is absorbed by the photonic transition from the TE$_{\ell}$ mode with lower frequency to the TM$_{\ell}$ mode with higher frequency, while in the right-hand panel we show the inverse process (Stokes) where an axion is emitted by the photonic transition from the TM$_{\ell}$ mode with higher energy to the TE$_{\ell}$ mode with lower energy.
+We also note that the same selection rule is deduced by explicitly (analytically) doing the algebra for the $\int {\bf B}^*_{\mathrm{f};P\ell m} \cdot {\bf E}_{\mathrm{i};P'\ell' m'} $ and $\int {\bf E}^*_{\mathrm{f};P\ell m} \cdot {\bf B}_{\mathrm{i};P'\ell' m'} $ products and making use of the angular integration properties of the vector spherical harmonics. {We note here that these integrals also produce a factor $\delta_{mm'}$, which implies that that the initial and final photon modes must have the same azimuthal index $m$.
+In scatterers of perfectly spherical shape this index is degenerate, whereas in realistic experiments this degeneracy is typically lifted by small asymmetries such as weak deformations from the spherical shape, localized coupling elements (loop or prism couplers) positioned at fixed azimuthal angles, or controlled surface defects, among others.}